 When To Plant Cold Hardy Vegetables

-Plants which are cold hardy can often be planted outside before any others.
+Plants which are cold hardy can often be put outside before any others.
 Once outdoor low temperatures are consistently above freezing temperatures, you can consider leaving these plants outside.

 This time frame is typically going to be 3-4 weeks before last frost, or roughly early May in the Interior of Alaska.
 Of course, you need to be sure to ensure these plants are hardened off well before doing so.
 You can also push these limits even further, if needed.